OpenEvalProject/evals/manuscripts/elife-20105/v4/manuscript.md

 Given the strong preference for an aspartate residue at the −1 position, we were intrigued that the residue immediately before Tyr 132 in LAT is a glycine.
 Phosphorylation of Tyr 132 is essential for T cell differentiation and function, as it generates the docking site for PLCγ1, which initiates calcium signaling (Roncagalli et al., 2010).
 In our screen for Tyr 132 phosphorylation (Figure 5D), replacement of Gly 131 with virtually any other residue improved the efficiency of phosphorylation by ZAP-70, and the G131D mutation caused a 16-fold enhancement of phosphorylation by ZAP-70 in kinase assays using purified peptides (Figure 5—figure supplement 4).
 Gly 131 in LAT is highly conserved in mammals, and it is also common in other vertebrates (Figure 5—figure supplement 5).
 PLCγ1 binding sites on other proteins do not contain a glycine adjacent to the phosphotyrosine, indicating that this is not a requirement for SH2 domain engagement (Jones et al., 2006; Leung et al., 2014).
 A slow rate of phosphorylation at Tyr 132 in LAT may be important for kinetic proofreading during T cell receptor signaling, the significance of which will be explored in future studies.

-## The substrate sequence preferences of Lck are distinct from those of ZAP-70
+### The substrate sequence preferences of Lck are distinct from those of ZAP-70

-To understand why Lck readily phosphorylates ITAM peptides but not LAT- or SLP-76-based peptides, we screened three libraries against Lck in our high-throughput platform (
+To understand why Lck readily phosphorylates ITAM peptides but not LAT- or SLP-76-based peptides, we screened three libraries against Lck in our high-throughput platform (Figure 6).
+Two libraries were based on the second ITAM in TCRζ, one spanning Tyr 111 in a Y123F background, and the other spanning Tyr 123 in a Y111F background (Figures 6A and B, respectively).
+The two ITAM libraries have the tyrosine close to one or the other terminus of the peptide.
+Thus, each library provides information on Lck specificity either downstream or upstream of the tyrosine residue, respectively.
+We also screened one of the LAT point mutant libraries (LAT Tyr 127) against the Lck kinase domain (Figure 6C).
+We chose this library because the sequence surrounding LAT Tyr 127 has the canonical features of most ZAP-70 substrates (many acidic residues, no lysines or arginines, and a −1 aspartate), but in vitro measurements indicated that it was still a modest substrate for Lck (Figure 3—figure supplement 3).

 ![Figure 6.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig6-v4.jpg)

 **Figure 6.:** (A) Average enrichment values from two independent screens for phosphorylation by Lck of the TCRζ Tyr 111 library in a Y123F background.
 (B) Average enrichment values from two independent screens for phosphorylation by Lck of the TCRζ Tyr 123 library in a Y111F background.
 (C) Average enrichment values from two independent screens for phosphorylation by Lck of the LAT Tyr 127 library in a Y132F background.
 (D) Comparison of the effect of lysine mutations on LAT Tyr 127 phosphorylation by ZAP-70 and Lck.
 Error bars represent standard deviations in enrichment values from three and two screens with ZAP-70 and Lck, respectively.
-All enrichment values are log10-transformed and normalized relative to the parent peptide sequence in that screen, which has a value of 0.DOI: http://dx.doi.org/10.7554/eLife.20105.016
+All enrichment values are log10-transformed and normalized relative to the parent peptide sequence in that screen, which has a value of 0.

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig6-figsupp1-v4.jpg)

-**Figure 6—figure supplement 1.:** All peptides were used at a concentration of 500 μM, and Lck was used at a concentration of 1 μM.DOI: http://dx.doi.org/10.7554/eLife.20105.017
+**Figure 6—figure supplement 1.:** All peptides were used at a concentration of 500 μM, and Lck was used at a concentration of 1 μM.

 Analysis of these three libraries revealed three major differences between ZAP-70 and Lck: (1) In contrast to the lysine/arginine exclusion rule for ZAP-70, Lck has a modest preference for positively-charged residues, (2) Lck does not have a requirement for an aspartate residue at the −1 position, and (3) ZAP-70 recognizes residues both upstream and downstream of the phosphosite, while Lck largely utilizes downstream residues for substrate discrimination.
 This point is important for understanding the difference in autophosphorylation ability between the two kinases, as discussed below.